sanathdevalapurkar/sanathdevalapurkar.github.io/index.md

   href="/files/mahowald-unell-bott.pdf">Bott Periodicity at the Prime 2 in the Unstable Homotopy of Spheres</a>.
 Thanks to Peter May for providing the (sole surviving?) physical copy.
-* <a href="/files/loop-group.pdf">Loop groups and their representations</a>,
-  notes for a talk given at <a href="http://math.mit.edu/juvitop/">Juvitop</a>.
-Last update: November 2019.
-Has some errors that I'll fix soon.
 * <a href="/files/final-paper.pdf">Dynamical properties of quantum systems with fractional statistics</a>, final paper for 8.06 (quantum mechanics III).
 Last
 update: April 2019.